UK sets out net zero strategy as it gears up to host COP26 | Headlines

 "The UK leads the world in the race to net zero," he said in the foreword to the 'Net Zero Strategy: Build Back Greener'.
 "The likes of China and Russia are following our lead with their own net zero targets, as prices tumble and green tech becomes the global norm," he said.

-In 2019, Britain became the first G7 member to set a net zero emissions target for 2050, which will require drastic changes in the way Britons travel, heat their homes and consume electricity.
-The net zero strategy is essentially a series of long-term promises, some with caveats, to shift the world's fifth largest economy towards green technologies - from moving to clean electricity "subject to security and supply" to "setting a path" to low-carbon heating in British homes.
+In 2019, Britain became the first member of the Group of Seven major industrialised economies to set a net zero emissions target for 2050, which will require drastic changes in the way Britons travel, heat their homes and consume electricity.
+The strategy is a series of long-term promises, some with caveats, to shift the world's fifth largest economy towards green technologies, including moving to clean electricity and low-carbon heating in British homes.

 It aims to secure 440,000 jobs and unlock 90 billion pounds ($124 billion) of private investment by 2030.
 It also aims to help Britain gain a competitive edge in low-carbon technologies such as heat pumps, electric vehicles, carbon capture and storage and hydrogen.

+"Most of the investment will be by the private sector and it is very important that the right kind of incentives and risk management are generated through private-public partnership."
+Earlier on Tuesday, Johnson announced nearly 10 billion pounds of private investment in green projects at an investment summit in London.

+The government plans to deliver 5 GW of hydrogen production capacity by 2030, while cutting its emissions from oil and gas by half.
+It wants to deliver four carbon capture storage and usage (CCUS) clusters, capturing 20-30 million tonnes of carbon dioxide (CO2) across the economy per year by 2030.

-The government aims to deploy at least 5 million tonnes of CO2 a year of engineered greenhouse gas removals by 2030.
-"Current gas prices spikes underline the need to get off hydrocarbons as quickly as possible, but we will manage the transition in a way that protects jobs and investment, uses existing infrastructure, maintains security of supply, and minimises environmental impacts," the strategy said.
+The government also aims to deploy at least 5 million tonnes of CO2 a year of engineered greenhouse gas removals by 2030.
+The strategy said current gas price spikes underline the need to move away from fossil fuels as quickly as possible, but the transition has to be managed in a way which protects jobs, investment and guarantees security of supply.

-Gas and power prices in Britain have risen by over 250% this year, forcing some energy suppliers out of business and boosting consumer energy bills.
-Simone Rossi, chief executive of EDF in the UK, which operates the UK nuclear plant fleet said: "Rising gas prices are putting pressure on people’s energy bills now, so we need to make urgent progress with building proven, low carbon energy generation that keeps costs steady and supplies secure."
+In the wholesale market, the price of gas, the fuel the UK relies on for the majority of its heating, has risen by over 250% this year, forcing some energy suppliers out of business and boosting consumer energy bills.
+Simone Rossi, chief executive of EDF in the UK, which operates the country's nuclear plant fleet, said: "Rising gas prices are putting pressure on people's energy bills now, so we need to make urgent progress with building proven, low carbon energy generation that keeps costs steady and supplies secure."

 Many of the UK's nuclear plants are ageing.
 Some are being decommissioned earlier than scheduled and EDF's new Hinkley Point C plant will not be online until 2026.
 EDF also plans to build a plant at Sizewell in Suffolk subject to the right investment framework.